archmageirvine/joeis/doc/developer.md

 ```

 Actually the above variable would be better called `FIELD` rather than `RING`, but
-the above is way more common usage in the current code.
+the above is way more common idiom in the current code.

 Some sequences support verbose output.
 The recommended mechanism is using the
 property `oeis.verbose` which can be accessed as